Garrett Hampson Player Props: Marlins vs. Braves

 Braves Pitching Rankings

-- The Braves pitching staff is 16th in the league with a collective 9.0 strikeouts per nine innings.
+- The pitching staff for the Braves has a collective 9.3 K/9, the eighth-best in the league.

-- The Braves' 3.47 team ERA ranks sixth across all MLB pitching staffs.
+- The Braves have the fourth-ranked team ERA across all MLB pitching staffs (3.35).

-- The Braves allow the second-fewest home runs in baseball (15 total, 0.7 per game).
+- Braves pitchers combine to give up 17 home runs (0.7 per game), the second-fewest in baseball.

-- His last appearance was on Wednesday against the San Diego Padres, when the righty went six scoreless innings while giving up just one hit.
+- His last appearance came on Friday against the Houston Astros, when the right-hander threw six innings, surrendering no earned runs while giving up five hits.

+- In four games this season, the 23-year-old has amassed an ERA of 1.14, with 8.7 strikeouts per nine innings.
+Opponents are hitting .241 against him.

 © 2023 Data Skrive.
 All rights reserved.